awpala/programming-primer/README.md

 **!TO-DO DIAGRAM**

-The attribute `length` is accessed as `arr.length` and returns the number of elements contained in the array `arr`.
+The property `length` is accessed as `arr.length` and returns the number of elements contained in the array `arr`.
 The methods of `arr` are further described as follows:

 **!TO-DO TABLE**